-Texas Instruments Incorporated and its subsidiaries (TI) reserve the right to make corrections, enhancements, improvements and other changes to its semiconductor products and services per JESD46C and to discontinue any product or service per JESD48B.
-Buyers should obtain the latest relevant information before placing orders and should verify that such information is current and complete.
-All semiconductor products (also referred to herein as "components") are sold subject to TI's terms and conditions of sale supplied at the time of order acknowledgment.
+Texas Instruments Incorporated and its subsidiaries (TI) reserve the right to make corrections, modifications, enhancements, improvements, and other changes to its products and services at any time and to discontinue any product or service without notice.
+Customers should obtain the latest relevant information before placing orders and should verify that such information is current and complete.
+All products are sold subject to TI's terms and conditions of sale supplied at the time of order acknowledgment.

-TI warrants performance of its components to the specifications applicable at the time of sale, in accordance with the warranty in TI's terms and conditions of sale of semiconductor products.
+TI warrants performance of its hardware products to the specifications applicable at the time of sale in accordance with TI's standard warranty.
 Testing and other quality control techniques are used to the extent TI deems necessary to support this warranty.
-Except where mandated by applicable law, testing of all parameters of each component is not necessarily performed.
+Except where mandated by government requirements, testing of all parameters of each product is not necessarily performed.

-TI assumes no liability for applications assistance or the design of Buyers' products.
-Buyers are responsible for their products and applications using TI components.
-To minimize the risks associated with Buyers' products and applications, Buyers should provide adequate design and operating safeguards.
+TI assumes no liability for applications assistance or customer product design.
+Customers are responsible for their products and applications using TI components.
+To minimize the risks associated with customer products and applications, customers should provide adequate design and operating safeguards.

-TI does not warrant or represent that any license, either express or implied, is granted under any patent right, copyright, mask work right, or other intellectual property right relating to any combination, machine, or process in which TI components or services are used.
-Information published by TI regarding third-party products or services does not constitute a license to use such products or services or a warranty or endorsement thereof.
+TI does not warrant or represent that any license, either express or implied, is granted under any TI patent right, copyright, mask work right, or other TI intellectual property right relating to any combination, machine, or process in which TI products or services are used.
+Information published by TI regarding third-party products or services does not constitute a license from TI to use such products or services or a warranty or endorsement thereof.
 Use of such information may require a license from a third party under the patents or other intellectual property of the third party, or a license from TI under the patents or other intellectual property of TI.

-Reproduction of significant portions of TI information in TI data books or data sheets is permissible only if reproduction is without alteration and is accompanied by all associated warranties, conditions, limitations, and notices.
+Reproduction of TI information in TI data books or data sheets is permissible only if reproduction is without alteration and is accompanied by all associated warranties, conditions, limitations, and notices.
+Reproduction of this information with alteration is an unfair and deceptive business practice.
 TI is not responsible or liable for such altered documentation.
-Information of third parties may be subject to additional restrictions.
+Information of third parties may be subject to additional restrictions

-Resale of TI components or services with statements different from or beyond the parameters stated by TI for that component or service voids all express and any implied warranties for the associated TI component or service and is an unfair and deceptive business practice.
+Resale of TI products or services with statements different from or beyond the parameters stated by TI for that product or service voids all express and any implied warranties for the associated TI product or service and is an unfair and deceptive business practice.
 TI is not responsible or liable for any such statements.